Structure

 Date:

-This is a collection of articles on Education struggles in Ireland and elsewhere over the last decade.
+This is a collection of articles on Education struggles in Ireland and elsewhere from the late 1980s through the early 2000s.
 Most have been written by anarchists and are first hand accounts of struggles the authors were involved in.
 We are making them available so new generations of activists could learn what worked and did not work in these earlier struggles.

 Sit down protest at the Dail circa 1988, 16 students were arrested